Nothing has ever shaken me quite like this has. As I am sure is true for most of you.

 A friend of mine shared a tradition her family started long ago, and we have adopted it for our own family.
 Each ornament we put on the tree represents a specific scripture about Jesus.
 Most of the scriptures we use come from the Bible, but some of them come from works of scripture we believe in in our faith.

 We have had fun over the years collecting ornaments, and trying to find new ones that will fit with our theme.
 I admit, some of the ornaments are a stretch, but it’s fun, all the same.
-When we take out each ornament to decorate the tree, we take turns reading the scripture that goes with each one.
+When we take out each ornament to decorate the tree, we take turns reading the scriptures that go with each one.

 This year, when we look at our tree, those ornaments and scriptures mean so much more to us, because they let us know that there is hope.